Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 > **💡 Benchmark Reproducibility:**
 > The 82% performance gain was verified using the built-in **Benchmark Mode**.
 By toggling the `use_launch_script` flag in the same LifecycleManager instance, we compared identical node sets launched via Python scripts vs. direct C++ native spawning, supporting the interpretation that a large portion of the improvement is attributable to orchestration-path differences.

-> **Conclusion:** By removing Python from the runtime path, memory pressure during system startup was reduced enough to **OOM events**observed in the baseline configuration were not reproduced in the evaluated DLM.
-These improvements were achieved without modifying the ROS 2 nodes themselves, and resulted in a stable and repeatable boot sequence on the target hardware.
+> **Conclusion:** By removing Python from the evaluated runtime path, startup memory pressure was reduced, and OOM events observed in the baseline configuration were not reproduced in the evaluated DLM configuration.
+These improvements were achieved without modifying the ROS 2 nodes themselves and resulted in a stable and repeatable boot sequence on the target hardware.

 ## 6. Source, Build & License